-Our licensing and OEM customers and their competitors have significantly greater financial, technological, manufacturing, marketing and personnel resources than we do.
-We cannot assure you that our OEM customers will continue to purchase products from us or that we will be able to compete effectively or that competitive pressures will not seriously harm our business.
+Our DSL customers and their competitors have significantly greater financial, technological, manufacturing, marketing and personnel resources than we do.
+We can give no assurance that our OEM customers will continue to purchase products from us or that we will be able to compete effectively or that competitive pressures will not seriously harm our business.